 American Bladder Cancer Society

-The American Bladder Cancer Society a nonprofit organization focused on bladder cancer advocacy and survivor support.
+The American Bladder Cancer Society is a nonprofit organization focused on bladder cancer advocacy and survivor support.
 Their website offers survivors and the people that care for them an active online support community.
-The site offers blogging, weekly support chats, and a forum to name a few features.

 Blood and Marrow Transplant Information Network

-Dedicated to serving the needs of persons facing a bone marrow, blood stem cell or umbilical cord blood transplant.
-Provides medical information in easy to understand language, publishes patient guides and maintains support network of transplant survivors.
+Dedicated to serving the needs of patients facing a bone marrow, blood stem cell, or umbilical cord blood transplant.
+Provides medical information in easy to understand language, publishes patient guides, and maintains a support network of transplant survivors.

 National Marrow Donor Program

 Facilitates blood stem transplants, maintains registry of volunteer donors, offers matching services, offers education about transplants, and conducts research.

 ABTA is a complete source of information about brain tumors, treatment options, clinical trials, and living with a brain tumor.
 Services include more than 40 publications, free social work consultations, a nationwide database of established support groups, and a pen-pal program.